RMI-PACTA/r2dii.plot/README.md

 <img src="man/figures/README-unnamed-chunk-6-1.png" width="100%" style="display: block; margin: auto auto auto 0;" />

-These are some customizations you may consider:
+These are some tweaks you may consider:

   - Subset a custom time range (instead of the default, full range in the data).